grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 **Procedure – Installation (Trackpad)**

 1. Attach alignment paper to the 4 corners of the Trackpad and press the corners down firmly.
-However, ensure the alignment paper does not fold between the trackpad and the bracket.
+However, ensure the alignment paper doesn't fold between the trackpad and the bracket.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image24.jpeg" alt-text="A rectangular grey rectangular object with metal corners.":::